helasdfjasd/tic-tac-toe-game-/README.md

-# Tic Toc Toe game with python3
+# Tic Tac Toe game with python3

 ### In terminal: